devhawala/dodo/bootsvc-configuration.md

 _optional_, _default_: `false`

 - `bootService.simpleDataSendInterval`
-interval in milliseconds between 2 packets when using the simple protocol, so this parameter controls the packet transmission rate for microcode and germ files
+interval in milliseconds between 2 packets when using the simple boot protocol, so this parameter controls the packet transmission rate for microcode and germ files
 _optional_, _default_: `40` (meaning 25 packets/second)

+- `bootService.sppDataSendInterval`
+interval in milliseconds before sending the next data packet (after receiving the acknowledge for the last packet) when using the spp boot protocol, so this parameter controls the packet transmission rate for boot files
+_optional_, _default_: `20` (meaning max.
+50 packets/second)